 Endocrine surgery is a type of surgery that focuses on diseases of the thyroid, parathyroid, and adrenal glands.
-Older Del Mar Surgical specializes in endocrine surgery for the removal of the adrenal gland.
+Olde Del Mar Surgical specializes in endocrine surgery for the removal of the adrenal gland.

 The adrenal glands are part of the endocrine system, whose function is to release hormones into the bloodstream.
 These adrenal glands are found on top of the kidneys and create hormones called catecholamines which consist of adrenaline and noradrenaline.